uwspstar/FullStack/Linq/readme.md

 ## As a rule when you write LINQ queries, we recommend that you use `query syntax` whenever possible and `method syntax` whenever necessary

+- There is no semantic or performance difference between the two different forms.
+- Query expressions are often more readable than equivalent expressions written in method syntax
 - LINQ query using Lambda Expressions ( I prefer)

 ## Basic